 Antique Brass sconce with gilt finish

 This antique brass sconce arrived with one arm broken and missing a leaf.
-I created a post to hold the arm in place, then it was TIG welded.
-Finally, a leaf was made from brass, and the repair was painted to match.
+I created a post to hold the arm in place, then it was welded.
+Finally, a leaf was made from brass, and the repair was painted to match the gilt finish.

 Silverplate deer antler repaired